openebs/website/website/src/blogs/container-attached-storage-cas-taking-off-nicely.md

 ![CAS with SPDK leads to higher performance](https://cdn-images-1.medium.com/max/800/1*aKjepAaB5sIZF-hOq_dxIg.png)

 ### Q2: In CAS, you are adding more containers to the cluster because of storage.
-Isn’t that increasing the compute needs of the Kubernetes cluster ?
+Isn’t that increasing the compute needs of the Kubernetes cluster?

 CAS enables native hyper convergence capability on Kubernetes.
 You don’t need an external storage array to manage the storage/data needs of applications on K8S, thats a lot of saving of CPU and hardware.
 With CAS, the overall TCO reduces as the additional storage (local disks), CPU and software (CAS) are provisioned on the same K8S cluster nodes and avoids the need of expensive external storage arrays.